MurpheyLab/DistNav-ETH-Evaluation/README.md

 If you enable `plotting` in the script `evaluate_distnav_eth.py`, you will see the visualization of each test frame, and the plotting will be saved under the same directory in `results`.

-We also provide a script to analyze the test results `analyze_results.py`.
+We also provide a script `analyze_results.py` to analyze the test results.

 ## Questions